 command.
 The snapshot is then exported as a folder containing all the

-necessary data.
+necessary files.
 As the structure of the snapshot follows the storage

 representation which is based on the network’s cycles, the major part